nuprl/website/blog/_src/posts/2018-11-24-the-behavior-of-gradual-types.md

  for the **Shallow** behavior.
 The Mechanical Turk workers are divided on every behavior.

-See [the paper][paper] for the responses to other questions.
+See [the paper][paper] for the other questions and responses.

 Overall, our main finding is that respondents preferred behaviors that enforced full types and reported runtime mismatches as early as possible.
 The takeaway is thus:

- if you are designing a mixed-typed language and choose **not** to enforce full types, then make sure to explain this behavior to users!
+<p style="margin-left: 40px; margin-right: 40px">if you are designing a
+mixed-typed language and choose <strong>not</strong> to enforce full types, then make sure to explain this behavior to users!</p>

 Put lots of example programs in the language's documentation.
 The programs in the survey can be adapted to explain how your chosen behavior differs from alternatives.